Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

-"I'll say," Samantha said, eyes wide and started biting her fingernails, looking nervous.
+"I'll say," Samantha's eyes were wide and she started biting her fingernails with nervousness.

-"How about some beautiful flowers for the ladies?," Darrin said and swiftly stuck his fingers into his sleeve, and a bouquet of flowers appeared and handed them to Mrs. Zatara.
+"How about some beautiful flowers for the ladies?"
+Darrin offered and swiftly stuck his fingers into his sleeve.
+A bouquet of flowers appeared and he handed them to Mrs. Zatara.
 He thought to himself, "Thank God I put some of those flowers in my sleeve before I finished dressing."

 "That wasn't as remarkable as your trick with the drink, but well done," Mr. Zatara commented.

-"Jerry, are you going to comment on every one of Mr. Stephens' tricks?," Mrs. Zatara asked, annoyed.
+"Jerry, are you going to comment on every one of Mr. Stephens' tricks?"
+Mrs. Zatara was annoyed.
 Mr. Zatara made a face and crossed his arms, turning his attention back to the act.

 Darrin looked a little uneasy at that, but didn't let it bother him.
 He turned to the other side of the room, "And some flowers for Louise."